Clicky

 3. You are automatically discharged from bankruptcy 12 months after the bankruptcy order.
 The automatic discharge can be suspended if you fail to co-operate with your Trustee.
 The discharge does not stop your Trustee from dealing with your assets and collecting monthly income contributions.

-4. You will be unable to act as a director of a company or be involved in running a company without a courts permission.
+4. You will be unable to act as a director of a company or be involved in running a company without the courts permission.

 7. You will be unable to get credit of £500 or more without telling the lender that you are a bankrupt.